3VLINC/lemon-sync/README.md

 # Docker LemonSync
-Sync local theme files to your lemon stand store using the lemon sync command line utility.
+Sync local theme files to your Lemon Stand store using the lemonsync command line utility.

 ## Usage